clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Intruder.md

   * This level of control allows the fine tuning of payloads for effective testing and exploitation.

 ## Sniper
-* This attack type is the default and most commonly used attack type in Burp Suite Intruder.
+* Default attack type and most commonly used attack type in Burp Suite Intruder.
 * Particularly effective for single-position attacks, such as password brute-force or fuzzing for API endpoints.
 * Set of payloads provided in a Sniper attack.
   * Can be a wordlist or a range of numbers.